Eniola1272/eniola-portfolio/README.md

 # eniola-portfolio

-A portfolio for web developer
+A portfolio for website developer built with html, css & javascript